gitkraken/vscode-gitlens/README.md

 </p>

 If you find GitLens useful, please consider [**sponsoring**](https://gitlens.amod.io/#sponsor) it.
 Also please [write a review](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens#review-details 'Write a review'), [star me on GitHub](https://github.com/eamodio/vscode-gitlens 'Star me on GitHub'), and [follow me on Twitter](https://twitter.com/eamodio 'Follow me on Twitter')

-# What's new in GitLens 11

-TBD

-- And much more

-See the [release notes](https://github.com/eamodio/vscode-gitlens/blob/master/CHANGELOG.md 'Open Release Notes') for the full set of changes

 # GitLens